-Effective January 1, 2006, the Company accounts for stock-based compensation in accordance with SFAS No. 123R Share-Based Payment.
-SFAS No. 123R requires the measurement of compensation for stock-based awards based on the estimated fair values at the grant date for equity classified awards and the recognition of the related compensation expense over the appropriate vesting period and for liability classified awards based on the fair value of the award each period until settled with the recognition of the related compensation expense for the changes in the fair value prorated over the appropriate vesting period subject, if applicable, to performance conditions.
+The Company accounts for stock-based compensation in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
+ASC 718 requires the measurement of compensation for stock-based awards based on the estimated fair values at the grant date for equity classified awards and the recognition of the related compensation expense over the appropriate vesting period and for liability classified awards based on the fair value of the award each period until settled with the recognition of the related compensation expense for the changes in the fair value prorated over the appropriate vesting period subject, if applicable, to performance conditions.
+The Company uses the straight-line attribution method to recognize compensation expense related to share-based awards that have graded vesting and only service conditions.
+This method recognizes stock compensation expense on a straight-line basis over the requisite service period for the entire award.